Articles on: Plugins

 Creating a Recurring Reminder

-Click the "Reminder Channel" box and choose a channel that your recurring reminder should be sent into.
+3. Click the "Reminder Channel" drop-down and choose a channel that your message should be sent into.

 After you've done all this, the rest is optional.
 You can save your reminder and Circle will send your reminder into your reminder channel every hour (default settings).
 If you want to change how often Circle sends your reminder, keep reading!